Emergent Pauli blocking in a weakly interacting Bose gas: Acknowledgments

-We thank I. Mazets, S. Erne, I. Bouchoule, and J. Dubail for helpful discussions.
-This work is supported by the DFG/FWF Research Unit FOR 2724 “Thermal machines in the thermal world”, and the FQXI program on ‘Informations as fuel’ ESQ Discovery Grant ‘Emergence of physical laws: from mathematical foundations to applications in many body physics’ of the Austrian Academy of Sciences (\"{O}AW).
+This research was funded in whole, or in part, by the Austrian Science Fund (FWF) and German Research Foundation (DFG) Research Unit FOR 2724 “Thermal machines in the thermal world.”
+For the purpose of open access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.
+The work was further supported by FQXI program on “Informations as fuel” ESQ Discovery Grant “Emergence of physical laws: from mathematical foundations to applications in many body physics” of the Austrian Academy of Sciences (\"{O}AW).
 F.C., F.M., and J. Sabino acknowledge support by the Austrian Science Fund (FWF) in the framework of the Doctoral School on Complex Quantum Systems (CoQuS).
+I.M. acknowledges the support by the Wiener Wissenschafts- und Technologiefonds (WWTF) via project No. MA16-066 (SEQUEX).
 S.-C.J. acknowledges support by an Erwin Schr\"{o}dinger Quantum Science and Technology (ESQ) Fellowship funded through the European Union’s Horizon 2020 research and innovation programme under Marie Sk\l{}odowska-Curie grant 801110.
 J. Sabino acknowledges support by the Funda\c{c}\~ao para a Ci\^{e}ncia e a Tecnologia (PD/ BD/128641/2017).
 T.S. acknowledges support from the Max Kade Foundation through a postdoctoral fellowship.
-B.R. acknowledges support by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 888707.
+B.R. acknowledges support by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 888707. \\